MadeBaruna/social-dashboard/README.md

 # Social Media Dashboard
-This is a project for Kumparan frontend technical assessment.
 A social media dashboard using https://jsonplaceholder.typicode.com (although self-hosted with json-server for CRUD reasons + wrapped with Apollo GraphQL [here](https://github.com/MadeBaruna/jsonplaceholder-graphql))
-### [Live Demo](https://social-media-kumparan-assessment.now.sh/) (please wait for the backend server to wake up)

 # Running
 ### Start local development